wagtail/wagtail/docs/search/backends.rst

           'URLS': ['http://localhost:9200'],
           'INDEX': 'wagtail',
           'TIMEOUT': 5,
-          'FORCE_NEW': False,
       }
   }

-Other than ``BACKEND`` the keys are optional and default to the values shown. ``FORCE_NEW`` is used by elasticsearch-py.
+Other than ``BACKEND`` the keys are optional and default to the values shown.
 In addition, any other keys are passed directly to the Elasticsearch constructor as case-sensitive keyword arguments (e.g. ``'max_retries': 1``).

 If you prefer not to run an Elasticsearch server in development or production, there are many hosted services available, including `Searchly`_, who offer a free account suitable for testing and development.
 To use Searchly: